Beijzum/beijzum.github.io/docs/index.md

 `filename.extension`

+-   **Clicking** means left-clicking on the mouse.

 ## Notes and Warning Messages

-!!! info
+!!! note

     Explains additional details.

 !!! warning

     Explains steps that must be taken before proceeding.
+Follow the warnings to prevent errors from occuring.

 !!! success

     Explains what a successful task will look like.
+No issue to resolve and reader may continue with the document.

-!!! danger
+!!! failure

-    Explains what action or error that may cause a crash.
+    Explains what actions or errors may crash the program.
+The issue must be resolved before continuing with the document.